Our Lady of Altagracia: The Battle of Sabana, a.k.a. the Battle of Limonada

 There is also a version that says that the Spanish asked the Virgin of Altagracia to help them win the battle.
 On January 21 they held a great religious festival for the veneration of Altagracia, although her festival should be on August 15, because on that date the image of Altagracia was taken to the colony.

 According to some historians, the Virgin first appeared in an event that occurred to a Spanish peasant from the autonomous community of Extremadura.
 The farmer said that he was walking through the forest when the Virgin Mary appeared to him at the height of the branches of a tree, hence her name "Lady of Altagracia" or "Virgin of Altagracia coming from the grace of the Lord".
-In the last voyages of Christopher Columbus a group of Spaniards brought the portrait of the Virgin to the island, to the region of Higüey.
-From there the people and the Catholic Church began to venerate her, as the mother of God that she is and Virgin protector of the Dominican people.
-As of that date, the fervor of Dominican Christians for their mother spread throughout the island, as the numerous miracles that the Virgin of Altagracia performed on the island spread, thus beginning the tradition of the Dominican people to visit every 21 of January the basilica of Higüey, where her body is found.
+From there the people began to venerate her, as the mother of God.
+As of that date, the fervor of Dominican Christians for their mother spread throughout the island, as the numerous miracles that the Virgin of Altagracia performed on the island spread, thus beginning the tradition of the Dominican people to visit every 21 of January the basilica of Higüey, where her image is found.

-Beginnings
+Official devotion

-The date of January 21 was declared an official religious holiday by the ecclesiastical power of the Catholic Church, according to a letter from Archbishop Isidoro Rodríguez Lorenzo, who, in 1692, as spokesman for the church, for first time designated the date as a religious holiday before the ecclesiastical authority, approving as good and valid the feast on January 21.
-However, it was during the leadership of Monsignor Arturo de Meriño, Archbishop of Santo Domingo that the Holy See was asked to grant a Divine Office and designated Mass for the day of the Virgin of the Altagracia.
-The authorities were begged, in addition, that a mandatory holiday be established on January 21, since August 15 could not be such a holiday due to the fact that the Church celebrated on that date the Mystery of the Assumption of the Virgin of Heaven, the Assumption of Mary.
+The date of January 21 was declared an official religious holiday by Archbishop Isidoro Rodríguez Lorenzo, who, in 1692, designated the date as a religious holiday, approving as good and valid the feast on January 21.
+However, it was during the leadership of Monsignor Arturo de Meriño, Archbishop of Santo Domingo, that the Holy See was asked to grant a Divine Office and designated Mass for the day of the Virgin of the Altagracia.
+The authorities were begged, in addition, that a mandatory holiday be established on January 21; the date of August 15 might have been chosen, except that it was already the Catholic feast of the Assumption of Mary.

 In the Dominican Republic, the official declaration of January 21 as a non-working day, a national and religious holiday throughout the country, was approved by law.
 This was executed during the government of Horacio Vásquez, who was a devotee of the Virgin.